cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 *  Data privacy protection.

-Securing the network digital twin system aims at making the digital twin system operationally secure by implementing security mechanisms and applying security best practices.
+A key objective would be to make the digital twin system operationally secure by implementing security mechanisms and applying industry best practices for security.
 In the context of digital twin network, such mechanisms and practices may consist in data verification and model validation, mapping operations between real network and digital counterpart network by authenticated and authorized users only.

-Synchronizing the data between the real network and the twin network may increase the risk of sensitive data and information leakage.
+Synchronizing the data between the real and twin networks may increase the risk of sensitive data and information leakage.
 Strict control and security mechanisms must be provided and enabled to prevent data leaks.

 # IANA Considerations